Analysis of Finite Element Methods for Vector Laplacians on Surfaces: Introduction

 \section{Introduction}

 In this contribution we develop a finite element method for the vector Laplacian on a surface.
-The vector Laplacian we consider is a second order elliptic operator based on covariant derivatives acting on tangential vector fields, in contrast to the Hodge Laplace operator which is based on exterior calculus, see \cite{Holst}.
-The method is based on a triangulation of the surface with polynomials of order $k_g$ and the finite element space is the standard vector valued continuous parametric Lagrange elements of order $k_u$.
-The tangential condition is enforced weakly using a suitable penalty term, similar to our work on the Darcy problem, see \cite{Darcy}.
+While there are several natural Laplacians acting on vector fields on surfaces we in this work consider the \emph{rough Laplacian} which is a second order elliptic operator based on covariant derivatives.
+In contrast, another natural Laplacian is the Hodge Laplacian which is based on exterior calculus, see \cite{Holst}, and which differs from the rough Laplacian by a zeroth order term depending only on the curvature of the surface.

+The method is based on continuous parametric Lagrange elements with geometry and solution approximations which are piecewise polynomial of orders $k_g$ and $k_u$, respectively.
+Instead of defining an approximation space for tangent vector fields on the surface $\Gamma$ we seek solutions which are full vector fields $\Gamma\rightarrow\mathbb{R}^3$ and weakly enforce the tangential condition using a suitable penalty term, similar to our work on the Darcy problem, see \cite{Darcy}.
 Note, however, that the Darcy problem does not involve any gradients of the velocity vector and is therefore easier to deal with.
 This approach leads to a convenient implementation without the need for special finite element spaces.

-We prove a priori error estimates in the energy and $L^2$ norm and we find that in order to obtain optimal order convergence in $L^2$ it is necessary to take the geometry approximation order one step higher than the order of the finite element space, i.e. $k_g = k_u + 1$.
-This is due to the fact that the covariant derivative is obtained by a projecting the componentwise directional derivative onto the tangent plane and the approximation order of the projection is only $h^{k_g}$.
+We prove a priori error estimates in the energy and $L^2$ norm and we find that in order to obtain optimal order convergence in both norms it is necessary to use a discrete normal in the penalty term of order $k_u+1$.
+For isoparametric finite elements this translates into a geometry approximation of the normal in the penalty term that is one degree higher than of the normal to the discrete surface $\Gamma_h$.
+Somewhat curiously, there is no loss of order in $L^2$ due to the fact that the covariant derivative is obtained by projecting the componentwise directional derivative onto the tangent plane and that the approximation order of the projection is only $h^{k_g}$.
+To prove this, however, requires the use of non-standard techniques which we developed in \cite{LaLa17}.